-To inform the workgroup, a systematic review of the relevant evidence was commissioned by an independent group, the Pacific Northwest Evidence-Based Practice Center of Oregon Health and Science University (57).
-The primary purpose of the systematic review was to assess the diagnostic accuracy and comparative effectiveness of SSTR-PET in patients with NETs.
-Two additional meta-analyses were also included in the process (12,32).
+Northwest Evidence-Based Practice Center of Oregon Health and Science University (see the supplemental material available at http://jnm.snmjournals.org).
+The primary purpose of the systematic review was to assess the diagnostic accuracy and comparative effectiveness of SSTR PET in patients with NETs.
+Two additional meta-analyses were also included in the process (13,33).

-The key research questions used to guide the systematic review were as follows: What is the diagnostic accuracy of SSTR-PET compared with In-111 pentetreotide, 18F-FDG-PET, and/or CT/MRI for identification of primary NETs, NET metastases, or tumor staging?
+The key research questions used to guide the systematic review were as follows: What is the diagnostic accuracy of SSTR PET compared with 111In-pentetreotide, 18F-FDG PET, or CT/MRI for identification of primary NETs, NET metastases, or tumor staging?
 How does diagnostic accuracy vary according to patient or tumor characteristics (e.g., Ki-67, grade and differentiation, or site of origin)?
-What is the predictive utility of SSTR-PET compared with OctreoScan, 18F-FDG-PET, and/or CT/MRI for predicting response to PRRT or SSA therapy?
+What is the utility of SSTR PET compared with OctreoScan, 18F-FDG PET, or CT/MRI for predicting response to PRRT or SSA therapy?
 How does predictive utility vary according to patient or tumor characteristics?
-What are the effects of SSTR-PET imaging compared with In-111 pentetreotide, 18F-FDG-PET, and/or CT/MRI on clinical decision making?
+What are the effects of SSTR PET imaging compared with 111In-pentetreotide, 18F-FDG PET, or CT/MRI on clinical decision making?
 How do effects on clinical decision making vary according to patient or tumor characteristics?